MEMBER OF THE PARLIAMENT OF THE REPUBLIC OF RP - DISTRICT 22

-On Tuesday, September 7, the 30th anniversary edition of "Carpathian Europe" began in Karpacz.
-On the first day of the conference, Polish and foreign experts, politicians and academics discussed the problems of Central and Eastern Europe and the strengthening of cooperation, new challenges in international politics, energy security and socio-economic changes.
-The organizer of the "Carpathian Europe" conference is the Chancellery of the Sejm, while the event's partner is the Waclaw Felczak Institute for Polish-Hungarian Cooperation.
-The event, organized as part of the Economic Forum in Karpacz, is attended by the head of the Sejm Chancellery, Agnieszka Kaczmarska.
+The 30th jubilee edition of "Carpathian Europe" began in Karpacz on Tuesday, 7 September.
+On the first day of the conference Polish and foreign experts, politicians and scientists discussed the problems of Central and Eastern Europe, strengthening cooperation, new challenges in international politics, energy security and socio-economic changes.
+The organizer of the conference "Carpathian Europe" is the Chancellery of the Sejm, while the partner of the event is the Wacław Felczak Institute for Polish-Hungarian Cooperation.
+Agnieszka Kaczmarska, Head of the Chancellery of the Sejm, will participate in the event organized within the framework of the Economic Forum in Karpacz.

 The official opening was made by Marek Kuchciński, initiator and leader of the Carpathian Europe project. - The 30th edition of the conference is associated with several notions: perseverance and great horizons.
 We are looking from the peaks of the Carpathians at the political and social environment, at our life and activity.
 We begin our conference with a panel in which young Europeans will speak about the future of Europe and Central Europe - said the former Speaker of the Sejm, currently the Chairman of the Foreign Affairs Committee.